 An extended school day provides for more time devoted to instruction and for a broad, rich curriculum that includes—in addition to English language arts and mathematics—science, social studies, music, the visual arts, physical education, and dance.
-Ascend’s curriculum blends teacher-led instruction, inquiry, cognitively-guided instruction (CGI), and college-style discussion from the earliest grades.
+Ascend’s curriculum blends teacher-led instruction, cognitively-guided instruction (CGI), and college-style discussion from the earliest grades.

 Students work independently to solve the problem their own way.

-Three children, selected by the teacher for varying sophistication and efficiency of the procedures they tapped, present their solutions.
+Three children, selected by the teacher for the varying sophistication and efficiency of the procedures they tapped, present their solutions.

-In discourse, children see how each of the three approaches arrived at the same answer.
+In the discourse, children see how each of the three approaches arrived at the same answer.
 The beauty of math is revealed, and deep conceptual understanding is built.
 Students are excited to engage a more efficient procedure next time.

 We equip our students with the broad capacities, prized in any era, which will allow them to flourish—whatever the future brings.
 At Ascend, liberal learning liberates.

 Ascend has developed a warm and supportive culture rooted in Responsive Classroom in the elementary grades—departing from a punitive and proscriptive disciplinary model associated with high rates of referrals and suspensions.
 Classroom communities nurture students’ sense of belonging, and by creating calm, orderly environments, Ascend schools foster children’s social and emotional competencies, obviating the reliance on punitive consequences.

 In the lower school, our joyful culture builds students’ capacities to self-manage.
 Positive language replaces warnings and threats as students learn empathy and collaborative problem-solving.